nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * The tab switcher contains clearly marked tabs: `Student`, `Mission`, `Quest`, `Consultation`, `Mastery Check`, `Task`.
    * `Todo`, `Event` and `Deadline` are all variants of `Task`.
    * Clicking on each tab will give you the information you require for that field.
-   * The icons correspond respectively to the Source Academy and User Guide (this) websites.

 <br>
  > ⚠️ The core features of Jarvis are based on `Students`, `Missions`, `Quests`, `Consultations`, `Mastery Checks` and